-The State presented their video evidence in court with footage removed.
+The State presented their video evidence in court with footage removed (click here to watch interview with video expert).
 Immediately I noticed the missing scenes.
 During pretrial motions the State admitted to altering the tape.
 However they said those measures had only been taken to “slow down” or “clear up” the footage.
-(See interview).
+(Click here to watch interview).
 The tape passed through at least three agents in two departments before ending up with the lead detective who testified.
 To his credit he said he did in fact do a good job.

 My friend’s blood covered the scene.
 Per federal law the State had a duty to preserve this exculpatory evidence.
 He sustained serious bite wounds on his back in the attack.
 Much of the State’s case rested on officer testimony that my friend had merely been “subdued in a proper restraint”.
 The implication being that I had no need to defend his life.
 The bite wound and blood evidence countered their claim.
 So the State either refused to investigate that evidence or destroyed it.

 The unfairness I experienced wasn’t all illegal.
 Although there were some tough judges and prosecutors assigned to my case they haven’t been out to get me.
 They didn’t like me, respect me, or protect my rights but I doubt it was especially personal.
 Nevertheless, they kept their thumbs on the scales a little bit.
 These are examples of legal injustice: